ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 5. To handle class imbalanced issue, used weighted random samplers.
 Undersampling to match no of images in the least class (4) did not work.
 Pickled weights for future use.
 6. Ben Graham transformation and augmentations
 7. Inception v3 fine tuning, with aux logits trained (better results compared to other architecture)
+8. Perform EDA on inference to observe what images were causing issues
+9. Removed the images and created another dataset
+10. See 5, 6, and 7

 ### TODOS